 Use of RCaH facilities can be requested on the ISIS beamtime proposal form.
 The ISIS User Office will automatically forward successful proposals that have requested RCaH access to RCaH staff.

-Please contact the ISIS User Office for further information, or if you wish to use RCaH but didn't specify this on your ISIS proposal.
+Please contact the ISIS User Office and your local host for further information, or if you wish to use RCaH but didn't specify this on your ISIS proposal.